Healthdirect Free Australian health advice you can count on.

 How is eczema diagnosed?

-Your doctor will diagnose eczema by talking to you and examining you.
-They might also refer you for allergy tests to help with the diagnosis and guide your treatment.
-Your doctor will help you identify what triggers your eczema.
+Your doctor may refer you for allergy tests to help with the diagnosis and to find out what triggers your eczema.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.